jgmacedo/my_websites/readme.md

-Here are websites i've made for my freeCodeCamp classes I am proud of my development in both website building and git practices!
+Here are websites i've made for my freeCodeCamp classes.<br>
+I am proud of my development in both website building and git practices!